Anisimov3D/3Dnucleus_data/README.md

 This work uses Coilin as C1, but it can used with any other nuclear protein that forms LLPS.

-__NB!__ The nucleus identification and isolation is not accurate yet.
+__NB!__ The nucleus identification and isolation algorithm is not accurate yet.
 If there is non-specific hybridisation or close nuclei contact, the outside signal can be interperted as a signal inside the nucleus.
 I am currently working on solving this issue using masks.

 __NB!__ The 3D segmentation is complicated and not fully automatic yet. it needs a configurable threshold value.
 Will be fixed in the future for a more scientific approach.